ing-bank/baker/docs/documentation/recipe-dsl.md

 When an interaction throws an exception there are a number of mitigation strategies:

+#### Block interaction

+This option is for non idempotent interactions that cannot be retried.

+When an exception is thrown from the interaction the interaction is *blocked*.

+This means that the interaction cannot execute again automatically.

+It requires [manual intervening]() to continue the process from then on.

 #### Fire event

 This option is analagous to a `try { } catch { }` in code.
 When an exception is raised from the interaction you specify an